Abbondanzo/advent-of-code/2021/24/README.md

 _But what about `C`?_

 I'm not sure here either.
 The value of `C` in respect to `A` and `B` in each position of the list doesn't appear to be related.

+_Wait a minute, this looks familiar_

+Our valid input range is `1 <= w <= 9`.
+And the maximum `cList` value is 14.
+This means that `y` can never be greater than 23.
+Multiplying by 26, then adding a number that is less than 26--or dividing and truncating that same value by 26.
+That sounds like `z` is a base-26 number.
+So each operation where `B` is positive, we add a base-26 digit onto the end of `z`.
+And when `B` is negative, we remove the least significant digit.